Elizabeth Banks Biography

 More recently, she lent her voice to the animated sequel The LEGO Movie 2: The Second Part (2019) and starred in the horror film Brightburn (2019), as a woman who adopts a boy who turns out to have powers.
-Next, she's directing and starring in the Charlie's Angels reboot.
+She then directed and starring in the Charlie's Angels (2019) reboot.

 Elizabeth resides in Los Angeles with her husband, Max Handelman, and their two sons, Felix and Magnus.